Gredelston/oblique-strategies/README.md

 These cards have been released in a variety of editions, and more recently for a variety of software platforms.
 This repository offers a command-line interface.

-I grabbed the list of strategies from https://www.oblique.pouruntemps.com/.
-I cannot guarantee that that list is canonical or endorsed by Eno and Schmidt.
-Since Eno has a net worth of $60,000,000 and Peter Schmidt has been dead since 1980, I am more concerned about the authenticity of the strategies than I am about the marginal loss to their profits.
+I grabbed the list of strategies from https://mat-rickard.com/list-of-all-oblique-strategies.
+I am not positive that this list is canonical or endorsed by Eno and Schmidt, but it was the most accurate-looking source I could find.
+Since Eno has a net worth of $60,000,000 and Peter Schmidt is long dead, I am more concerned about the authenticity of the strategies than I am about the marginal loss to their profits.
 Maybe someday I'll get my hands on a real deck to offer a more authentic option.